-A group of paranormal investigators enter the abandoned home of pedophile and serial killer John Gacy, hoping to find evidence of paranormal activity.
-Upon entering the house they set-up ...
+A group of investigators enter the former property of depraved serial killer John Wayne Gacy, hoping to find evidence of paranormal activity.
+Upon entering the place they set-up cameras ...

 See full summary »

 Prepare to see what is allegedly the "actual footage" of the supernatural events leading up to the 2008 murder of Samantha Finley.
 Released against the wishes of the authorities, this D.V.D...
 See full summary »

 Erin Marie Hogan,